 During the year ended December 31, 2019, the Company granted 5,280,000 stock options with exercise price of \$0.20 exercisable for a period of 10 years to directors, officers, employees and consultants of the Company.
-The vesting terms of these options are 33.33% immediately, and 33.33% every year thereafter.
+The vesting terms of these options are 33.33% immediately and 33.33% on the first and second anniversary from the grant date.
 Of these stock options, 4,250,000 stock options were issued to key management personnel.

-The Company also granted 120,000 stock options with exercise price of 0.27 exercisable for a period of 5 years to a consultant of the Company.
-The vesting terms of these options are 25% immediately, and 25% every six months thereafter.
+The Company also granted 120,000 stock options with exercise price of \$0.27 exercisable for a period of 5 years to a consultant of the Company.
+The vesting terms of these options are 25% immediately, and 25% every six months thereafter. for the next three six-month periods.